-The purpose of this manual is to serve as a guide for Mississippi State University (MSU) faculty, staff and students who generate hazardous waste.
-This publication is a service of the Environmental Health & Safety Office (EH&S), a division of the Office of Compliance and Risk Management.
+The purpose of this manual aims to serve as a guide for Mississippi State University (MSU) faculty, staff and students who generate hazardous waste.

 The procedural guidelines included in this manual are intended to aid personnel in establishing practices that promote safety for our employees as well as compliance with federal and state regulations.
 It is important for all generators of hazardous waste at MSU to understand and adopt these policies in their work environments.